OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 If you consider me a partner, accept him as you would accept me.

 ## Philemon 1:18
-If he has wronged you in any way or owes you anything, charge it to me.
+If he has caused you any harm or owes you anything, consider it my responsibility.

 ## Philemon 1:19
 I, Paul, write this with my own hand—I will repay it—not to mention that you owe me even your own self.